About Jules

 "Before applying to the Florence Fine Art Academy in 2019, I had been working with textiles for many years, but not in a professional way.
 In my new homeland Italy artisan craftmanship is of paramount importance.
 I followed the Master’s programme in Art Textiles and during my training I collaborated with several specialist workshops, such as the Fondazione Arte Della Seta Lisio in Florence.
-Here I worked with the antique looms and learned how to make silk in a traditional way.
+Here I worked with the antique looms and learned how to make textiles in a traditional way.
 In January 2021 I started my own atelier Taftique in the historical centre of Florence.
-Here I design and produce textile wall art and textile art objects, tufted and embroidered by hand on canvas.
+Here I design and produce textile wall art and textile art objects.

 I originally come from the Netherlands and I have been living in Italy since 1998.
 In my twenties I graduated in European Studies at the University of Amsterdam and International Law at UCL London.
 After working for several years for the Dutch Consulate in Italy, I gradually focused more on my passion for art and applied arts, taking courses in drawing, painting, photography and various textile techniques before applying to the Fine Art Academy.